+Lending to real-estate professionals increased by CHF 132m in the first half of 2018.
 The vast majority (97%) of the Bank's real-estate exposure is in the "strong" and "good" slots.
 This is because this exposure is mainly associated with financing for real-estate investors that is adequately secured by property.

-Similarly, 85% of trade-finance transactions are in the "strong" and "good" slots, as they are secured by recognized collateral (especially cash and merchandise).
+The Bank's trade finance exposure grew by CHF 138m over the period.
+85% of trade-finance transactions are in the "strong" and "good" slots, as they are secured by recognized collateral (especially cash and merchandise).

-12Table CR10 of the Basel Accord covers specialized lending and equities under the simple risk-weight method.
+13Table CR10 of the Basel Accord covers specialized lending and equities under the simple risk-weight method.
 In this report, specialized lending is covered in this table while equities are covered in Table 26 (in Section 5.2, "Risk on equity securities on the banking book").
 This table does not include remaining maturities since preferential weights have been applied.